-As I sat down to gather my thoughts for this article before I began writing, I imagined those of you who would click on this article title wondering if this was actually a “thing” in the adoption community.
+As I sat down to gather my thoughts for this article, before I began writing I imagined those of you who would click on this article title wondering if someone offering to have a baby for you was actually a “thing” in the adoption community.
 Surely, this doesn’t happen enough to have a full article written about it, right?

 I had no clue that so many of my adoptive mom friends had been approached with offers so similar to the one a coworker extended to me as we waited to be placed with our first child.
 With tears in her eyes, she explained that she had experienced really joyful pregnancies and truly believed she could have a child for us if all of our other roads hit dead ends.
 Her sweet, caring, empathetic soul just couldn’t sit by and watch us experience one more heartache.
 My heart swelled as I hugged and thanked her for caring about us so much.
 I didn’t have solid beliefs about why it wasn’t appropriate to accept her offer, but I knew in my heart it didn’t feel right.

 Most people who offer to have a child for someone else do it with the purest, kindest, and most selfless intentions, but they aren’t drilling down to the core of the offer before extending it.

 I’ve spent the past six years forming my opinions on why a person should never, ever accept an offer from someone to create a child for the sole purpose of being adopted.
 I believe it all boils down to two core reasons.

 First: Adoption should only occur because children need families, not because families desire children.